RaymoZou/linked-out/README.md

 ## Core Features
 - User login with Google authentication
 - Create and read posts made by other users
-- Attach an image to a post
+- Attach an image to a posts
-- Delete post
+- Delete posts

 ## Known Issues
 - User profile picture will occasionally not render correctly